-The following steps can be followed to add Jaws support for PuTTY.
+The following steps can be used to add Jaws support for PuTTY.

 - PuTTY is a free telnet / SSH client that enables a user to connect to a linux command line environment remotely using a PC running Windows.

 - JAWS is short for Job Access With Speech.
 It enables people who cannot see or who have very low vision to access a computer system running windows by providing synthesized speech or Braille feedback of highlighted or relevant areas of the screen. for example, if you arrow to internet explorer in the start menu, the synthesized speech will announce this item.

 I’m really not sure why Freedomcientific have not added this support already considering it’s so easy to do it.